Lucian-Hong/ECEM202A_FinalProject/docs/report.md

 - Provide a scalable solution for diverse domains, including industrial and emergency applications.

 ### Challenges

-- Localizing of ROS 2 and the SDKs we used on the Raspberry Pi 5.
+- **Localization of ROS 2 and SDKs on Raspberry Pi 5**
-- Real-time performance with limited computational resources on the Raspberry Pi 5.
+Setting up ROS 2 and integrating SDKs such as **go2_ros2_sdk** and **m-explore** on the Raspberry Pi 5 was challenging due to compatibility issues and ARM-based architecture limitations.
+Resolving dependency conflicts and ensuring a stable environment consumed significant time during the early phase of the project.
+Solution: We invested additional effort in debugging, manual configuration, and consulting from other resources to create a stable development environment.

+- **Real-Time Performance with Limited Computational Resources**
+Running computationally intensive tasks, such as YOLO-based object detection, Vosk voice recognition, and navigation simultaneously, strained the limited processing capabilities of the Raspberry Pi 5, which led to latency issues and performance bottlenecks.
+Solution: We optimized performance by deploying quantized YOLO models, running Vosk in lightweight offline mode, and prioritizing critical tasks and reduce response times to under 3 second.

-- Integration of navigation, object detection, and voice command nodes.
+- **Integration of Navigation, Object Detection, and Voice Command Nodes**
+Ensuring stable communication between the navigation (m-explore), object detection (YOLO), and voice command (Vosk) nodes over ROS 2 topics required careful synchronization.
+Miscommunication and delays initially caused inconsistent behavior, such as redundant searches or delayed responses.
+Solution: We systematically mapped ROS 2 topics and optimized message priorities, followed by extensive integration testing to synchronize the nodes.
+This iterative process ensured smooth data flow and reliable task execution.

 ### Requirements for Success
 - **Skills:** Python & C++ programming, ROS 2, and machine learning expertise.